dbt-labs/dbt-utils/README.md

 ```

 #### expression_is_true ([source](macros/schema_tests/expression_is_true.sql))
 This schema test asserts that a valid sql expression is true for all records.
-This is useful when checking integrity across columns, for example, that a total is equal to the sum of its parts, or that at least once column is true.
+This is useful when checking integrity across columns, for example, that a total is equal to the sum of its parts, or that at least one column is true.

 Usage:
 ```yaml